 3. Melvin HeyZeus Mexican Style Lager

 Mexican-style beers are a fantastic choice for summer, and the Melvin HeyZues is an exceptional one.
 Beyond it having one of the most kick-ass names and labels, the taste is there to match.
 The pour is slightly hazy, but the crisp, oh so slightly lemony flavor that’s as clean and nice as a bright summer day is exactly what you’ll want when it’s hot out.

 Similar to a PBR, the Uinta 801 Pilsner is light and crisp.
 It’s a smooth beer that’s a little dry and with an ever so slightly hoppy profile.
 Those who live outside of Utah might not realize how fast the craft beer scene is growing there, and the 801 pays homage to that growth and its local communities.

 No need to toss a lime in this Mexican lager, the Epic Los Locos does all the extra work for you.
 It’s a little salty and limey, but so fresh and so clean (shoutout to Outkast).
 Forgo cutting up a lime and salting the rim, all you need is a nice summer day and a Los Locos.

 6. Ska True Blonde

 Ska Brewery out of Durango, Colorado makes creative and delicious beers.
 The True Blonde is the embodiment of a smooth beer.
-It’s light with some honey tasting notes and just enough bitter and bite for a clean finish.
+It’s light with some honey-tasting notes and just enough bitterness and bite for a clean finish.
 This punky brewery knows what it’s doing when it comes to beers, especially summer beers.